-The nurse assistant comes to wash her tiny body.
+The nurse assistant comes to wash the body

-“We’re going to the beauty shop,” the nurse says.
+“We’re going to the beauty shop,” she chirps.

 “Gonna get you all pretty.”

-The nurse says, “You’ve really been through it, hon,
+“You’ve really been through it, hon, haven’t you?”

 She asks me to help her as she sweats